open-telemetry/oteps/text/0148-sampling-probability.md

 - *Sample size*: the number of events with non-zero inclusion probability
 - *True population total*: the exact number of events in the frame, which may be unknown
-- *Estimated population total*: the estimated number of events in the frame, which is computed from the same.
+- *Estimated population total*: the estimated number of events in the frame, which is computed from the sample.

 The sample size is always known after it is calculated, but the size may or may not be known ahead of time, depending on the design.